GOkwori/Toons-Quiz/README.md

 Visit the deployed site: [Toons Quiz](https://gokwori.github.io/Toons-Quiz/)

 Welcome to the Toons Quiz Game!
-A thrilling interactive web application designed to test your knowledge and love for the colorful world of cartoons.
+A thrilling interactive web application designed to test your knowledge and love for the colourful world of cartoons.
 Whether you’re a die-hard fan of classic animations or a follower of the latest animated series, this game is crafted just for you.

 Dive into a vibrant journey through various questions ranging from the golden age of cartoons to the contemporary masterpieces that have captured the hearts of millions.
 Our app challenges you with an array of questions that will intrigue both casual viewers and avid enthusiasts.